 Relative strength is a metric we use to compare the performance of different groups of stocks or sectors to identify areas of the market that are recent strong performers.
 Being quick to recognize relative strength can provide an edge, as long as you act quickly.
 In short, we believe investors should buy into strength and avoid the weak.

 Of the entire airline industry, European and U.S. carriers dominate the positive momentum list, according to data from BMO Capital Markets.
 Asian carriers, on the other hand, are showing significant weakness, says BMO.
-Take a look at the year-to-date returns as of July 26, 2013:

 |International Consolidated Airlines||U.K./Spain||48.30%|

 |China Southern Airlines||China||-24.86%|

 Make sure your portfolio takes advantage of the many opportunities throughout Europe.